 Claus Rerup joined the Frankfurt School of Finance and Management in 2017 as a Professor of Management.

-Professor Rerup is a qualitative researcher who studies routine, sensemaking/attention, and learning dynamics.
-This includes studies of how employees and leaders attend to, make sense of and learn from unexpected events (crisis, accidents, disruptions) and daily problems and surprises.
-He has published his work in academic journals such as Academy of Management Journal, Administrative Science Quarterly, and Organization Science.
+His areas of expertise include routine dynamics, organizational learning, and attention/sensemaking.
+In his research he uses qualitative methods.
+Rerup’s work has been published in academic journals such as Academy of Management Journal, Administrative Science Quarterly, Journal of Management, Journal of Management Studies, and Organization Science.
 He has current or previous editorial positions on the boards of the Academy of Management Journal, Organization Science, Organization Studies and Strategic Organization.

-Professor Rerup teaches undergraduate, master, MBA, Executive MBA and PhD courses.
-He has also delivered workshops to audiences in a range of organizations, including Ontario Teachers’ Pension Fund (Canada), Ernst and Young (Germany), Norma Group (Germany), and Prudential Insurance (Hong Kong).
+Professor Rerup teaches undergraduate, master, MBA, Executive MBA and PhD courses on leadership, organizational behavior, and organization theory.
+He has also delivered workshops on these topics to audiences in a range of organizations, including Ontario Teachers’ Pension Fund (Canada), Ernst and Young (Germany), Norma Group (Germany), and Prudential Insurance (Hong Kong).
 His teaching has been recognized by several awards, including the 2019 Award for Outstanding Teaching Performance at Frankfurt School of Finance and Management.